yochaigal/cairn/wip/backgrounds/greenwise.md

 - Twine Bauble (_petty_, _Ward_ once per day)
 _Ward_: A silver circle 50ft across appears on the ground.
 Choose one species that cannot cross it.

-## How have The Woods failed you ?
+## How have The Wood failed you ?
 Roll 1d6:

 |       |                                                                                                                                                                                               |
 | ----- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |